How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 There are plenty of mid-priced hotels in Ueno.
 The price is good but I’d say you can get a better deal in Asakusa.

-Landabout Tokyo is a fantastic value if you take the compact room for less than US$100.
-The bigger rooms are around US$200.
+Landabout Tokyo is a fantastic value if you take the compact room for around US$100.
+The bigger rooms are over US$200.

 It’s a short walk from Uguisudani Subway Station, which is on the JR Line, and Ueno Park.
 Ueno Station is also within walking distance.